camunda/docker-camunda-bpm-platform/README.md

 ## Build Args

-*Build a image specifically for your needs*
+Build a camunda image specifically for your needs:

 | Build Argument | Default Value | Description |
 | ------ | ------ | ------ |